Lifespan: Daiei 7 (1527) to 11/26 of Tenshō 3 (1575)

 Children: Masanori, Genzaburō (both adopted from Kanemaru Chikuzen-no-kami)

 Akiyama Torashige served as a retainer of the Takeda of Kai Province.
 The Akiyama served the Takeda for multiple generations.
-Torashige was one of the Takeda nijūyonshō, or twenty-four generals of the Takeda clan, as first portrayed in the Edo period.
+Torashige was one of the Takeda nijūyonshō, or Twenty-Four Commanders of the Takeda, as first portrayed in the Edo period.
 He received one of the characters in his name from his lord, Takeda Nobutora.
 Following the death of Nobutora, Torashige served his eldest son, Takeda Harunobu (widely known by his posthumous name of Shingen), followed by Takeda Katsuyori.

 The early years